MontiCore/monticore/docs/Languages.md

 [MontiCore](http://www.monticore.de) is a language workbench with an explicit notion of language components.
 It uses grammars to describe textual DSLs.
-MontiCore uses an extended grammar format that allows to compose language components, to inherit, extend, embed and aggregate language components (see the [**reference manual**](http://monticore.de/MontiCore_Reference-Manual.2017.pdf) for details).
+MontiCore uses an extended grammar format that allows to compose language components via inheritance, embedding and aggregation (see the [**reference manual**](http://monticore.de/MontiCore_Reference-Manual.2017.pdf) for details).

-A **language component** is mainly represented through the grammar describing concrete and abstract syntax of the language plus Java-classes implementing specific functionalities plus Freemarker-Templates helping to print a model to text.
+A **language component** is mainly represented through
+# the grammar describing concrete and abstract syntax of the language,
+# Java-classes implementing specific functionalities, and
+# Freemarker-Templates helping to print a model to text.
 However, language components are often identified with their main component grammar.